nodemcu/nodemcu-firmware/lua_examples/luaOTA/README.md

 provisioning server is included which provides the corresponding server-side functionality.
 This example is coded in Lua and can run on any development PC or server that supports Lua 5.1 - 5.3 and the common modules `socket`, `lfs`, `md5` and `cjson`.
-It can be easiliy be used as the basis of one for your specific project needs.
+It can be easily be used as the basis of one for your specific project needs.

 Note that even though this file is included in the `luaOTA` subdirectory within Lua examples, this is designed to run on the host and should not be included in the